christo256/S1.04---Testing---Level-1-2--/README.md

 This repository contains exercises for **Level 1** and **Level 2** focused on Java collections, exception handling, and unit testing with **JUnit** and **AssertJ**.

 The exercises follow best practices from Sprint 0, using Maven as the build tool and dependency manager.
-All code is written in English and structured in separate packages for production and test classes.
+All code is structured in separate packages for production and test classes.

 ---